Schoemansdal, Limpopo: Hostilities and demise

 Total discord broke out in 1866, after the Voortrekkers had intervened in khosi Ramabulana's succession dispute, and one claimant, his youngest son Makhado (also: Makhato or Magato), attacked and torched an outlying Voortrekker settlement.
 The town residents moved to the redoubt at the center of town for safety.

 The next year Paul Kruger was sent from Pretoria with some 400 to 500 men to restore law and order.
 Discipline in the ranks of Kruger's relief commando was however poor and they were furnished with very limited ammunition.
-On reaching Schoemansdal, which was under threat by chief Katze-Katze (also: Katlakter), Kruger and his officers resolved that holding the town was impossible and ordered a general evacuation.
+On reaching Schoemansdal, which was under threat by chief Madzhie or Katze-Katze (also: Katlakter), Kruger and his officers resolved that holding the town was impossible and ordered a general evacuation.
 The Voortrekkers abandoned the town on 15 July 1867 and established Pietersburg.

 Following its abandonment Katze-Katze razed the town.
 The loss of Schoemansdal, once a prosperous settlement by Boer standards, was considered a great humiliation by many burghers.
 The Transvaal government formally exonerated Kruger over the matter, ruling that he had been forced to evacuate Schoemansdal by factors beyond his control, but some still argued that he had given the town up too readily.
 Peace returned to Zoutpansberg in 1869, following the intervention of the republic's Swazi allies.
 After its razing, Schoemansdal was never rebuilt and all that remained was its graveyard, irrigation systems and roads.

 Layout

 First settlement

 Families in the first settlement, Zoutpansbergdorp, lived exclusively in hartbeeshuise (etymology perhaps "hard-reed house"), which were elongate, pitched-roof shelters built directly on the ground, with or without internal partitions.
 These were constructed of wooden poles and laths, with the spaces between the laths plastered over or filled in with reeds, which were obtained from a large reed marsh in the Dorps River.

-Pastor Joaquim de S. R. Montanha who visited the settlement in 1855 on behalf of the governor in Inhambane reported that some small houses were occupied by more than one, or even several families.
+Pastor Joaquim de S.R.
+Montanha who visited the settlement in 1855 on behalf of the governor in Inhambane reported that some small houses were occupied by more than one, or even several families.
 Windows were merely holes above the reed door, which according to Montanha were closed off with hessian fabric.